cloudiomy/cloudiomy/README.md

 - 👋 Welcome to Enterues Cloud
-- 🌱 We provide Autoscript (Debian 10 Buster) to Bypass Telco Speed and Quota (Unlimited)
+- 🌱 We provide Autoscript (Ubuntu 20.04 LTS|Debian 10 Buster) to Bypass Telco Speed and Quota (Unlimited)
 - 💞️ Use my script to bypass telco | *Maxis* | *UMobile* | *Digi* |
 - 📫 Feel free to contact at Telegram @enteruescloud or enteruescloud@gmail.com